Ladrillo/ketchup/readme.md

 1. If new packages are added to the project during the demo, students should run `npm i` after catching up.
 2. It's advisable that students have auto-save enabled in their editors.
-3. It's advisable that students close other programs besides their editors that might be accessing the project files, before catching up.
+3. Students should close other programs besides their editors that might be accessing the project files, before catching up.
+4. Don't forget to gitignode the `node_modules` folder in JavaScript projects.